 The University provides specific learning services, including a Writing Centre, Math Learning Centre, Language Resource Centre, and Accessibility Services.
 CapU also hosts several Student Success Workshops throughout the year, and offers a Student Success Course (USS 100).

-Located at 2420 Dollarton Highway, CapU Residence houses approximately 250 students in a mix of shared and single accommodations.
-The residence provides an environment that is safe, clean and comfortable.
-It is a supportive student community environment to enhance the student experience at CapU.
-Students living in residence will have the opportunity to create life-long friendships, connect with the residence community and grow as individuals.
+Located at 2420 Dollarton Highway, CapU Student Housing (formerly called 'residence') provides a home for the school year to approximately 250 students in a mix of shared and single accommodations.
+CapU Housing provides an environment that is safe, clean and comfortable.
+It is a supportive student community environment that enhances the student experience at CapU.
+Students living in Housing will have the opportunity to create life-long friendships, connect with the Housing community and grow as individuals.

 Student-athletes can receive one-on-one career advising, and attend events and workshops on campus to meet with employers.
 Areas of help include the job search process, figuring out a career path, and creating a smooth transition from school to the workforce.